fhlsteven/Learning/4.C#8InANutshell/chapters/2_C#LanguageBasics.md

 > NOTE
 >> An array(such as `string[]`) represents a fixed number of elements of a particular type.
 Arrays are specified by placing square brackets after the elemnt type.
 We describe them in "Arrays".

+(The `Main` method can also be declared `async` and return a `Task` or `Task<int>` in support of asynchronous programming, which we conver in Chapter 14.)

+Methods are one of several kinds of functions in C#.
+Another kind of function we used in our example program was the `*` operator, which performs multiplication.
+There are also *constructors*,*properties*,*events*,*indexers*, and *finalizers*.

+In our example, the two methods are grouped into a *class*.
+A class groups function memebers and data memebers to form an object-oriented building block.
+The `Console` class